cgrudz/DataAssimilationBenchmarks.jl/paper.md

 ## Installing a dev package from the Julia General registries

-In order to install the dev version to your Julia environment, one can use the following commands in the REPL
+In order to install the dev version to a Julia environment, one can use the following commands in the REPL

 ```{julia}
 pkg> dev DataAssimilationBenchmarks